thomd/rails-templates/README.markdown

 # rails templates

-templates for my rails needs
+Templates for my rails needs

+Make sure you have Rails 2.3 or greater installed

 ## usage: